tylerlrhodes/blog2/content/posts/book-review-deceit-desire-and-the-novel.md

 The difference of course is that we can prove in a material sense the effects and reality of gravity.
-Gravity isn't open to interpretation, the nature of desire, and with it, the essense of individuality and free will, kind of are.
+Gravity isn't open to interpretation, the nature of desire, and with it, the essence of individuality and free will, kind of are.

 However, in an effort to keep this book review about the book at hand,